paulrobertlloyd/paulrobertlloyd-v4/src/_content/presentations/2018-04-05-create_leicester.md

   notes: |
     Finally, there's this compulsive deference to data, and the idea that the more of it you can collate, the better informed you will be about your customers and how they use your product.

-    By this point, data acquisition has become an addition.
+    Data acquisition has become an addiction.
 Companies collect and hoard data even if they don't need it.
 Further still, they have been poor custodians.
 Last month it was a breach at Facebook.
 Before that it was Equifax, LinkedIn and Yahoo.
 If data is the new oil, then storing large amounts means building your company on top of a highly flammable material.
 - image: /images/2018/04/create_leicester/22.png
   notes: |
     At this year's Webstock in New Zealand, Nat Dudley gave [a powerful talk about inclusive design](https://medium.com/@natdudley/d28324b7c348).
 She noted that storing data about people, especially those in minorities or in vulnerable situations, can put them at risk ~~should it~~ when it leaks.